HTTimer/Timer/NEW.md

 - Import from sessionStorage
 - Import from CSV
 - Import from Server
+- Sitzungen beim Import erkennen

 PBs
 ---
-- PB History
 - PB Import
 - Msg on PB
-- Sitzungen erkennen

 Tools
 -----